LIC ranks 4th in top 10 list of most valuable Indian brands for 2025 - www.lokmattimes.com

 LIC ranks 4th in top 10 list of most valuable Indian brands for 2025

-Mumbai June 25 Government-owned insurance giant Life Insurance Corporation of India (LIC) has been ranked 4th among the ...
+Mumbai, June 25 The government-owned insurance giant Life Insurance Corporation of India (LIC) ranked 4th among the 10 ...

-The report is based on an assessment of over 200 Indian brands, spanning many sectors including IT services, hospitality, automotive, pharma, tyres and retail.
+The India 100 2025 by brand value list is based on an assessment of over 200 Indian brands, spanning many sectors, including IT services, hospitality, automotive, pharma, tyres, and retail.
 The methodology takes into account the latest available audited financials of companies.

 LIC reported a 13.79 per cent year-on-year increase in group premium for May this year.
 For the first two months of the financial year 2025-2026, group premium grew 13.66 per cent, according to data compiled by the Life Insurance Council.